allenea/PyDatPicture/README.md

 #### MAP_DATA_FILE
 	Default: ImageMetadata_final.csv

-	You can specify with output PyDatPicture data file you want mapped.
+    Alternative: You can specify an output PyDatPicture data file you want mapped.

 		Here you should give the file name